Slap Fight: Release

-Slap Fight was first released in arcades across Japan on July 1986 and later in North America on September of the same year, as well as in Europe by Taito.
-Known commercial ports of the game released across European and North American markets include: Amstrad CPC, Atari ST, Commodore 64, Thomson MO5, Thomson TO8 and ZX Spectrum.
+Slap Fight was first released in Japanese arcades in July 1986, followed by North America in September of the same year, as well as in Europe by Taito.
+Commercial ports of the game were released across European and North American markets for the Amstrad CPC, Atari ST, Commodore 64, Thomson MO5, Thomson TO8 and ZX Spectrum.
 Almost all microcomputer versions of the game would later be re-released as budget titles by The Hit Squad.

-A Sega Mega Drive conversion titled Slap Fight MD was published in Japan by Tengen on 11 June 1993 and South Korea by Samsung on the same year.
-Tengen produced an estimated run of 5000 copies for the Mega Drive port.
-"Slap Fight MD" itself is a new special game mode with new levels, graphics, weapons and music, plus a new "bomb" feature at the cost of wing power-ups and new music composed and arranged by Yuzo Koshiro, which is presented on the title screen.
-The original game was also included, but with changes such as configuration for the shield's timer and a in-game announcer.
+A Mega Drive conversion titled Slap Fight MD was published in Japan by Tengen on 11 June 1993 and in South Korea by Samsung in the same year.
+Tengen produced an estimated run of 5,000 copies for the Mega Drive port.
+Slap Fight MD itself is a new special game mode with new levels, graphics, weapons and music, plus a new "bomb" feature at the cost of wing power-ups and new music composed and arranged by Yuzo Koshiro, which is presented on the title screen.
+The original game was also included, but with changes such as configuration for the shield's timer and an in-game announcer.
 It was later included on the Japanese version of the Sega Genesis Mini in 2019.

 In Taito Nostalgia 2 for the Let's!
 TV Play Classic plug and play game series by Bandai, the original Japanese version and a new version titled Slap Fight Tiger were included.
 In this version, players control the titular attack helicopter from Tiger-Heli instead of the SW475, while the laser is changed to fire a three-way spread shot and new enemies such as the aliens from Space Invaders are introduced.
-Slap Fight is planned to be included as part of the Toaplan Arcade 1 compilation for Evercade.
+Slap Fight was included as part of the Toaplan Arcade 1 compilation for Evercade.

 Reception

-According to Tatsuya Uemura, not many arcade boards were produced for Slap Fight in Japan but proved to be popular among players.
-Japanese magazine Game Machine listed it on their 1 September 1986 issue as being the seventh most-successful table arcade unit of the month, outperforming titles such as Ikari Warriors and Gradius.
+According to Tatsuya Uemura, not many arcade boards were produced for Slap Fight in Japan, but the game nonetheless proved to be popular among players.
+Japanese magazine Game Machine listed it as the seventh most successful table arcade unit of August 1986, outperforming titles such as Ikari Warriors and Gradius.
 Den of Geek noted its weapon system and multiple ways to kill enemies.

 Legacy

 According to Masahiro Yuge, some of the ideas implemented in Slap Fight would later go on to influence development of Truxton.
 A spiritual successor, Grind Stormer (1993), uses a weapon power-up system reminiscent of Slap Fight.
-In more recent years, the rights to the game and many other IPs from Toaplan are now owned by Tatsujin, a company named after Truxton's Japanese title that was founded in 2017 by Yuge, who are affiliated with arcade manufacturer exA-Arcadia.
+In more recent years, the rights to the game and many other IPs from Toaplan are now owned by Tatsujin, a company named after Truxton's Japanese title that was founded in 2017 by Yuge, and is part of Embracer Group since 2022.